 The emergence of sophisticated mobile marketing platforms has made it possible to deliver dynamic experiences that drive conversions and offer an immediate ROI.

 It’s also saving marketing teams a lot of tedious, manual work!

-Understanding the building blocks of dynamic content
+Understanding the building blocks of dynamic campaigns

 Don’t worry, we won’t be going too deep into the nitty-gritty of coding language!
 A basic grasp is very useful, however.

 This is the most common rule type.
 Conditional checks allow your content to change based on any number of potential variables.
 Fundamentally, it enables you to build a template that says “if the value is x, then say A. If the value is y, then say B”.